Skallaturi/hephaistos-importer/README.md

 If there is already a note with a character's name, the plugin wil update the frontmatter while leaving the rest of the note untouched.

+## Installation

+Download and unzip the plugin to your vault's `.obsidian/plugins` folder.

 ## Limitations

 This plugin is *not* intended to replace Hephaistos in any way.
 It is merely importing data for convenience's sake -- probably most useful for Game Masters.